-Air conditioners provide us with unrivaled comfort, especially during the summer.
-One thing that most homeowners dread is our air conditioners failing right when we need them the most.
+Air conditioners provide unrivaled comfort, especially during the summer.
+One thing most homeowners dread is our air conditioners failing right when we need them most.

-When your air conditioner fails to cool your home, the very first step is to diagnose the problem.
-While there are many possible causes as to why your AC is losing its cooling ability, one of the most common reasons is that your AC is running low on refrigerant.
+When your air conditioner fails to cool your home, the first step is to diagnose the problem.
+While there are many possible causes, one of the most common reasons is that your AC is running low on refrigerant.